TTRivkaTeller/xap-docs/site/content/sbp/tableau.markdown

 ##### Add XAP Jdbc Client Jars to the Classpath
 When connecting to the data grid, Easysoft runs the xap-jdbc custom driver.
 In order to make the driver visible for Easysoft, follow these steps:

+1. In your InsightEdge root directory go to /tools/maven.
+Run the installmavenrep.bat script.

-1. In your InsightEdge root directory go to /insightedge/tools/jdbc
+1. In your InsightEdge root directory go to /insightedge/tools/maven.
+Run the insightedge-maven.cmd script.

-1. Run the build-xap-jdbc-client.cmd script
+1. In your InsightEdge root directory go to /insightedge/tools/jdbc.
+Run the build-xap-jdbc-client.cmd script.

 1. The script creates the file xap-jdbc-client.jar.
-This jar will be used in the next steps.
+This jar will be used in the following steps.

 After you have installed the gateway software and obtained a trial license, you have to configure the gateway to point to the required data source.